verrazzano/docs/content/en/docs/customize/opensearch.md

             minSize: 10Gb
 ```

-The above Verrazzano custom resource will generate the following ISM policy.
+The previous Verrazzano custom resource will generate the following ISM policy.

 ```json
 {